Genome sequences to date:

 Ostreococcus lucimarinus (strain CCE9901) was isolated from coastal waters of the Southern California Bight (USA) and first reported in 2004 (Worden et al. 2004).
 The strain was rendered clonal and axenic in 2001 and has been deposited in at the Center for Culture of Marine Phytoplankton under the designation CCMP2514.
 This strain belongs to Clade O_1 (Fig 1) and the genome can be accessed at http://genome.jgi-psf.org/Ost9901_3/Ost9901_3.home.html.

-For reference/citation information please click on the following link to the publications page.
+For reference/citation information please see the publications page.